 Unlike teeth whitening procedures, which bleach teeth to make them several shades lighter, veneers can help your teeth look whiter for longer.
 Since they’re made of medical-grade porcelain, they’re less porous than your natural enamel and therefore are more resistant to acidic or pigmented foods like fruit, sugar, wine, and coffee.
 With veneers you don’t have to worry about teeth whitening for a long time!

 If you’re dealing with minor misalignment, small gaps, or chips in the teeth, veneers might be good for you.
 Instead of expensive and extensive orthodontic work, veneers create an enhanced version of your natural teeth by fitting on top of existing teeth.
-The Ridgetop Dental team consults with each patient individually to ensure your veneers are perfect for you and your smile needs.
+The Ridgetop Dental Group team consults with each patient individually to ensure your veneers are perfect for you and your smile needs.

 If you are prone to grinding your teeth, you may want to discuss this with our team before having dental veneers placed on your teeth.
 While they’re sturdy, they’re more prone to breaking off if you suffer from severe bruxism.
 Fortunately, we can help address bruxism and you might still be able to benefit from veneers!